nathan-popper/nathan-popper.github.io/_portfolio/portfolio-2.md

 ## Results
-We began by testing the performance between logistic regression, regressioin trees, and linear support vector machines.
+We began by testing the performance between logistic regression, regression trees, and linear support vector machines.
 The performance in SVM was clearly the best so we decided to move forward with that model.
 Testing TF-IDF to SVM on the uncleaned text, the model was able to achieve an accuracy of around 55%.
 After implementing our pipeline and using optimal parameters, this accuracy improved to 62%.
 For comparison, the Best Buy team trained T5-small model for 20 epochs & achieved an F1 of 72%.
 While their model had superior performance, the difference in model complexity should be considered.
 One of the main goals of the project was to balance complexity and performance which is why we chose SVM rather than transformers or another neural network architecture.

 ## Challenges
 One of the most challenging components of the project was deciding on how to deal with the class imbalance.
 When using TF-IDF and in classification in general, imbalanced classes tend to bias the results of the model.
 The following visualization shows the performance of each label in relation to that labels total size.